 - Short Selling is an investment process that increases in value as a company’s stock price declines.

-- Short Selling requires borrowing shares from an institution, selling those shares to the public, then repurchasing the shares to pay off the initial debt.
+- Short Selling requires borrowing shares from an institution, selling those shares to the public, and then buying the shares back to pay off the initial debt.

-- The required stock purchase to close the short sale may sometimes lead to a Short Squeeze.
+- The required purchase of stock to close out the short sale is what may sometimes lead to a Short Squeeze.

-We will use the example below to illustrate the idea in simpler terms:
+So, what is Short Selling then?
+We will use the example below to illustrate the idea in simpler term:

-- Investor A borrows ten shares of ABC company valued at $10 each from their brokerage firm.
-Thus, the total debt is ten shares.
+- Investor A borrows 10 shares of ABC company valued at $10 each from their brokerage firm.
+Total debt is 10 shares.

 - Investor A sells these shares on the open market and receives the $10 per share ($100 total)

-- Investor A buys ten shares of ABC company for $6 each ($60 total) and pockets the remaining $40 as profit.
+- Investor A buys 10 shares of ABC company for $6 each ($60 total) and pockets the remaining $40 as profit.

 - Investor A then uses the newly acquired shares to pay off the original debt to the brokerage firm.

-To close out the short sale and walk away, you must repay the original amount of shares borrowed.
-If a stock continues to rise, you will be forced to repurchase the shares at a higher price to pay off the debt.
+In order to close out the short sale and walk away, you must repay the original amount of shares borrowed.
+If a stock continues to rise, then you will be forced to buy the shares back at a higher price in order to pay off the debt.
+Short selling is a very aggressive and risky strategy, so it should only be utilized by those comfortable with the risk and with non-essential savings.

 Speak With a Trusted Advisor